Bohemian Shepherd

 Exercise & Activity Requirements

-Bohemian Shepherds are active dogs needing regular exercise:
+Bohemian Shepherds are active dogs needing regular exercise: Understanding how this applies specifically to Bohemian Shepherd helps you avoid common pitfalls.

 Training Tips for Bohemian Shepherds

-Bohemian Shepherds are highly trainable and eager to please:
+Bohemian Shepherds are highly trainable and eager to please.

 Nutrition & Feeding

-Proper nutrition supports their active lifestyle:
+Proper nutrition supports their active lifestyle.

 Top Food Choices for Bohemian Shepherds